 Batching

 Tyk Streams is able to join sources and sinks with sometimes conflicting batching behaviours without sacrificing its strong delivery guarantees.
-It’s also able to perform powerful processing functions across batches of messages such as grouping and reduction.
 Therefore, batching within Tyk Streams is a mechanism that serves multiple purposes:

 Performance